shippy6969/sign-in-canada_authenti-canada/en/discover/auto-collection.md

 ---
 # Pairwise Identifier Auto-Collection

-One of the primary goals of the Sign In Canada Sign In Canada Platform is to facilitate the replacement of old credential service provider systems, in particular, the outsourced legacy GCKey and Credential Broker Service systems that have been in use since 2011.
+One of the primary goals of the Sign In Canada Platform is to facilitate the replacement of old credential service provider systems, in particular, the outsourced legacy GCKey and Credential Broker Service systems that have been in use since 2011.

 One of the key prerequisites for decommissioning or replacing these old systems is to move the pairwise identifier mappings currently held by these older